beaconsproject/disturbance_explorer/docs/buffer_guide.md

 #### View statistics

-The "Statistics" tab on the right panel provides regional summaries of the landscape provided.
+The "Statistics" table on the right panel provides stats on the area and length of disturbances in the area of interest, as well as the percent coverage of fires, mining and protected areas if provided.
 If Intact Forest Landscapes (IFL) for the years 2000 and 2020 are available, users can compare their generated undisturbed areas to these reference datasets.
-The table also displays the statistics on fires, mining and protected areas if provided.

 <br><br>
 <center><img src="pics/stats.png" width="600"><br>Figure 5.
 Statistics on generated undisturbed and disturbed areas.</center>
 <br><br>